Bob Colacello

 BC

-Alright, well first of all [Laughs.] in book publishing you had the big classic publishing houses—not as big as today, they’ve all merged.
-You had Random House, Simon and Schuster, and Farrar, Straus, and Giroux were very literary, as was Knopf.
-These were mostly run by the founders or families of the founders.
-The book world was like a world unto itself, in a way.
-A club-y world.
-But as was the art world.
-The contemporary art world was like a village in New York—it only existed in Paris and New York.
+Alright—first of all, [Laughs.] in book publishing you had the big classic houses—not as big as today; they’ve all merged.
+Random House, Simon & Schuster, Farrar, Straus & Giroux, Knopf.
+Farrar and Knopf were very literary.
+Most were still run by the founders or their families.
+The book world was its own world—a clubby world.
+So was the art world.
+The contemporary art world was like a village, and in those days it really only existed in Paris and New York.

 EO

-Fran Lebowitz is known for saying that the entire art world used to be able to fit in one room.
+Fran Lebowitz is known for saying the entire art world used to fit in one room.

 BC